 MIAMI (CBSMiami) — South Floridians will soon be able to get their much-needed fix of Knaus Berry Farm’s gooey, warm cinnamon rolls.

-The famous farm will be reopening for the season on October 29.
+The famous farm will be reopening for the season on Tuesday, October 26.READ MORE: CBS4 Investigates: Man Accused Of Killing Ryan Rogers Could Have Faced Two Decades In Prison For Prior Crime

 In addition to their famous and delicious cinnamon rolls, Knaus Berry Farm is also known for their delicious milkshakes, smoothies, pies, and strawberries, among other things.